This Homemade Herb Stuffing Recipe is made with simple ingredients. It’s perfect for stuffing a Thanksgiving turkey or enjoying it as a side dish.

 Also, if you are new to planning for Thanksgiving be sure to check out my Thanksgiving Menu for Beginners.

-Homemade Thanksgiving stuffing, there's nothing better!
-This classic stuffing recipe is easy to make, uses simple ingredients, and can be made ahead!
+This herb stuffing recipe is easy to make, uses simple ingredients, and can be made ahead!

 - 10 cups (415g) dry bread cubes